Inferring stochastic dynamics with growth from cross-sectional data

 The phase-space velocity in the transport term now depends on the score $\Nabla \log \rho_t(\bm{x})$, which is independent of the total mass of the measure since $\Nabla \log \rho_t = \Nabla \log \left( \rho_t/|\rho_t| \right)$.
 Interestingly, \eqref{eq:mass_flow_ode} can be solved in the same Lagrangian frame of reference as without growth $g_t = 0$.
 Indeed, the solution $(\bm{x}_t, m_t)$ of the following system of ODEs

-produces a weak solution to \eqref{eq:drift_diffusion_pde} \cite[Proposition 2.1]{chertock2017practical}.
+produces a weak solution to \eqref{eq:drift_diffusion_pde} \cite[Proposition 2.1]{chertock2017practical}, where we have written $\bm{u}_t$ to denote the phase-space velocity field.
 In other terms, by going to the Lagrangian frame of reference, we can trade solving a PDE in $d$ dimensions with solving an ODE system in $d+1$ dimensions.
 This gain comes at a cost, since it requires learning the score function $\Nabla \log \rho_t (\bm{x})$ beforehand.
-However, this can be efficiently be done offline for high-dimensional datasets because the score is independent of the parameters of the dynamical model in \eqref{eq:upfi_ode}.
+However, this can efficiently be done offline for high-dimensional datasets because the score is independent of the parameters of the dynamical model in \eqref{eq:upfi_ode}.